Snow Falling on Cedars: Plot

 Also involved in the trial are Horace Whaley, the town coroner, and Ole Jurgensen, an elderly man who sells his strawberry field to Carl.
 The strawberry field is contested in the trial.
 The land was originally owned by Carl Heine Sr. The Miyamotos lived in a house on the Heines' land and picked strawberries for Mr. Heine.
 Kabuo and Carl Heine Jr. were close friends as children.
 Kabuo's father eventually approached Heine Sr. about purchasing 7 acre of the farm.
 Though Etta opposed the sale, Carl Sr. agreed.
 The payments were to be made over a ten-year period.
 However, before the last payment was made, war erupted between the US and Japan following Pearl Harbor, and all islanders of Japanese ancestry were forced to relocate to internment camps.
 Hatsue and her family, the Imadas, are interned in Manzanar camp in California.
 Under some pressure from her mother, Hatsue breaks up with Ishmael through a Dear John letter and marries Kabuo while at Manzanar.
 Ishmael's last thoughts before passing out on a navy hospital ship when his arm is amputated at the Battle of Tarawa are of anger towards Hatsue.

 In 1944, Carl Sr. died due to a heart attack and Etta Heine sold the land to Jurgensen.
 When Kabuo returned after the war, he was extremely bitter towards Etta for reneging on the land sale.
 When Jurgensen suffered a stroke and decided to sell the farm, he was approached by Carl Heine Jr., hours before Kabuo arrived to try to buy the land back.
 During the trial, the disputed land is presented as a family feud and the motivation behind Carl's murder.

 Ishmael's search of the maritime records at Point White lighthouse station reveals that on the night that Carl Heine died, a freighter, the SS West Corona, had passed through the channel where Carl had been fishing at 1:42 a.m., just five minutes before his watch had stopped.
 Ishmael realizes that Carl was likely to have been thrown overboard by the force of the freighter's wake.
 Despite the bitterness he feels as Hatsue's rejected lover, Ishmael comes forward with the new information.
 Further evidence is collected in support of the conclusion that Carl had climbed the boat's mast to cut down a lantern, been knocked from the mast by the freighter's wake, hit his head, then fallen into the sea.
 The charges against Kabuo Miyamoto are dismissed.
-Hatsue thanks Ishmael, whom she had avoided since marrying Kabuo, and Ishmael is finally able to let his love of Hatsue go, whilst his agnosticism hardens into atheism.
+Hatsue thanks Ishmael, whom she had avoided since marrying Kabuo, and Ishmael is finally able to let his love of Hatsue go, while his agnosticism hardens into atheism.